dask/dask-blog/_posts/2019-10-16-deployment-updates.md

 For informal clusters people might do this manually, by logging into each machine and running these commands themselves.
-However it's much more common to use a cluster resource manager such as Kubernetes, Yarn (Hadoop/Spark), SGE, PBS, SLURM, LSF, some cloud service or some custom system.
+However it's much more common to use a cluster resource manager such as Kubernetes, Yarn (Hadoop/Spark), HPC batch schedulers (SGE, PBS, SLURM, LSF ...), some cloud service or some custom system.

-As Dask is used by more institutions and used more broadly within those institutions making deployment smooth and natural becomes increasingly important.
+As Dask is used by more institutions and used more broadly within those institutions, making deployment smooth and natural becomes increasingly important.
 This is so important in fact, that there have been seven separate efforts to improve deployment in some regard or another by a few different groups.